River Trash Traps Chew At Huge Ocean Plastics Problem

 “In addition to disposing of waste I like to emphasize awareness,” she said.
 “I think people don’t understand how they contribute.”

-AP video journalist Carrie Antlfinger contributed to this report from Milwaukee.MORE NEWS: Organization Honors Teen Intern Killed In Inner Harbor Shooting With Community Cleanup
+AP video journalist Carrie Antlfinger contributed to this report from Milwaukee.MORE NEWS: Nearly 400 Crashes Of Automated Vehicles Reported Over Past 10 Months

 (© Copyright 2022 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)